Ventilation and airtightness

 Airtightness regulations and testing

 The National Construction Code (NCC) includes acceptable construction practices for building sealing.
-These practices are listed in Part 3.12.3 of NCC Volume 2.
+These practices are listed in Part 13.4 of the ABCB Housing Provisions of the NCC 2022.

 The NCC does not currently quantify an air leakage rate for new buildings or major renovations.
 Instead, new single dwellings that are constructed to NCC performance requirements and assessed using Nationwide House Energy Rating Scheme (NatHERS) software are assumed to achieve a permeability rating of 10m3/hr.m2 (a measure of air leakage through a square metre of building envelope).
 This is broadly equivalent to 10 air changes per hour at 50 Pa when applied to detached homes.